The Break

 half-time

-Play all three back to back.
-Four-on-the-floor is steady.
-Backbeat has more bounce.
-Half-time feels loose and heavy.
+Play all three.
+Notice that four-on-the-floor is steady, backbeat has more bounce, and half-time feels loose and heavy.

 checkpoint

 A break is a looped drum pattern.
 The kit is the set of sounds.
 A bar is 4 beats.
 Slots subdivide the bar.
-Now you know enough to build a DnB break.
+That’s enough to build a DnB break.

 01The Tempo